Planting and Growing! – School garden and inclusive education for Nakalama Primary School, Uganda

 • Thirdly, the project will help the families of the participating children by teaching them how to produce their own seeds and grow fruit and vegetables in their family garden.
 Families in the region usually have a garden, but their knowledge of how to use the garden for their own cooking varies.
 The project enables families to improve their home cultivation of fruit and vegetable.
 This enables them not only to live more healthily, but also to save money, and in the best-case scenario they can even sell part of the harvest.

-• Ultimately, the project aims to make a positive contribution to agriculture that favours the environment.
-In the school garden, the participating children are learning methods of growing fruit and vegetables which protect the soil and are based on agroecological principles.
+• Finally, this project aims at promoting a type of agriculture that positively acts upon the environment.
+In the school garden, students are practising methods of growing fruits and vegetables which protect the soil and are based on agroecological principles.
+They are gaining an awareness of the effects of agriculture on the environment and will learn how to shape them in a sustainable way.